-In the spring of 1997, internationally renowned Reflexologist Bill Flocco and Seattle Reflexology & Massage Center owner Geraldine Thompson-Villeneuve spearheaded the movement to determine how Reflexologists in Washington State could legally practice Reflexology.
+In the spring of 1997, internationally renowned Reflexologist Bill Flocco and Seattle Reflexology & Massage Center then-owner Geraldine Thompson-Villeneuve spearheaded the movement to determine how Reflexologists in Washington State could legally practice Reflexology.
 At that time, the State health board considered Reflexology as a sub-category of massage therapy, subject to the same licensing regulations.

 At that time a dedicated group of reflexologists formed the WRA.
 Over the next five years, our membership grew dramatically, private monies were raised, lobbyists were hired, friends and colleagues were gained and lost, and political mountains were moved.